JnKTechstuff/ParadoxFireDispatch/README.md

 # Paradox Fire Dispatch - The premiere fire system
 This is an original fire script developed by JnKTechstuff(Jake K #2217) with some code from Albo1125's previous fire script.
-The code has been commented and creadited and prior permission granted from Albo1125.
+The code has been commented and credited and prior permission granted from Albo1125.

 ## Primary goals for this project